CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-bts.md

 ### From Docker

-Docker images contains the CLI component, but since it's cumbersome to run the CLI from a container, it can also automatically download the data and initialize the databases.
-Since the project requires multiple external databases, it's recommended to use docker compose to start the service.
-The example docker compose file is released in the main repository:
+The Docker images include the CLI component.
+However, since running the CLI from a container can be cumbersome, the images also support automatic downloading of data and database initialization.
+As the project requires multiple external databases, it's recommended to use Docker Compose to start the service.
+An example Docker Compose file is provided in the main repository:

 ```yaml
 services: